 Investments in sales and marketing should be proportional to expected customer LTV returns.
 As a rule, after the initial testing phase, companies can spend much more on these areas than initially expected to scale their market presence.

-Funding: Fuel for Growth
+Funding: Fuel for Startup Growth

 Finding funding for your idea is a key element in the development of a startup.
 Sławomir Wilusz stresses that there are a number of paths that can lead to obtaining the necessary funds for startup and development.
 Here is a detailed overview of the funding opportunities he mentioned, along with their characteristics and tips on how to use them.